kikuchiyo/device_connection_en/nonsdk/upstream/topological_mgmt/add_topological.md

     <td>clientId</td>
     <td>String</td>
     <td>Mandatory</td>
     <td>Identifier of the sub-device.
-The value can   either be the productKey or deviceKey.</td>
+The value can either be productKey or deviceKey.</td>
   </tr>
   <tr>
     <td>code</td>